ahuimanu/iscap-ionic-workshop/README.md

 * local
 * [Cloud 9](https://c9.io): web-based IDE and Host environment - this is my own general preference
-* [Ionic Playground](http://play.ionic.io/): provided by ionic - best for testing and trying things out
 * [Plunker](https://plnkr.co): online code editor - we'll use this because it is easy to use in this setting
+* [Ionic Playground](http://play.ionic.io/): provided by ionic - best for testing and trying things out (can't save)
+* [Ionic Creator](https://creator.ionic.io): paid tool for UI design and app development

 Return to [Overview](#overview)